Dataset Structure

 - A

-.
-When the position and combination of sensors are changed on the same robotic platform, then the recordings done from there on should be grouped in a newsetup
+setupdescribes a robotic platform with its sensor suite.
+The sensor setup remains consistent among allscenarioswithin the samesetup.
+When the position and combination of sensors are changed on the same robotic platform, then the recordings done from there on should be grouped in a newsetup. - A

-contains all data recorded in the same measurement run.
-Global conditions like the weather and the amount of dynamic objects in the scene remain consistent among allsequences
+scenariocontains all data recorded in the same measurement run.
+Global conditions like the weather and the amount of dynamic objects in the scene remain consistent among allsequencesin thescenario. - A

-corresponds to one ROS bag and includes a YAML file with metadata.
-The recording length of eachsequence
+sequencecorresponds to one ROS bag and includes a YAML file with metadata.
+The recording length of eachsequencevaries as well as the number of annotated frames in asequence.
+Eachsequenceis categorized into onescenarioandsetup.

 The directory tree of the GOOSE dataset could look at follows.